xwal/awesome-stars/topics.md

 - [Shmoopi/iOS-System-Services](https://github.com/Shmoopi/iOS-System-Services) - iOS System Services is a class to gather all available information about a device.
 - [objcio/issue-13-viper](https://github.com/objcio/issue-13-viper) -
 - [kodecocodes/english-style-guide](https://github.com/kodecocodes/english-style-guide) - Style guide for writing in English for tutorials and articles at Kodeco.
-- [xtaci/kcptun](https://github.com/xtaci/kcptun) - A Quantum-Safe Secure Tunnel based on QPP, KCP, FEC, and N:M multiplexing.
+- [xtaci/kcptun](https://github.com/xtaci/kcptun) - A quantum-safe, secure tunnel built on QPP, KCP, FEC, and multiplexing.
 - [likedan/Core-ML-Car-Recognition](https://github.com/likedan/Core-ML-Car-Recognition) - A Car Recognition Framework for CoreML
 - [google-ar/WebARonARKit](https://github.com/google-ar/WebARonARKit) - An experimental app for iOS that lets developers create Augmented Reality (AR) experiences using web technologies.
 - [strongself/The-Book-of-VIPER](https://github.com/strongself/The-Book-of-VIPER) - the one and the only